 Worth a look if you liked the Saul Goodman character from Breaking Bad.

-Skip it if you like coherent, easy-to-follow story lines.
+Skip it if you don’t like ethically-challenged lawyer shows.

 Click on the following link to place a hold: